 Roof of a Caribbean home: The surface should be white (light-coloured) and smooth.
 A white, smooth surface reflects most incoming solar radiation rather than absorbing it, so less heat enters the house and the interior stays cooler.

-A solar water heater uses the greenhouse effect in miniature:
+A solar water heater uses the same principle in miniature:

-The greenhouse effect in Earth's atmosphere works similarly.
-Gases such as carbon dioxide, methane, and water vapour absorb and re-emit infrared radiation from Earth's surface, warming the atmosphere.
+In Earth's atmosphere, carbon dioxide, methane, and water vapour play the role of the glass: they absorb the long-wavelength infrared emitted by the Earth's surface and re-emit it in all directions, including back toward Earth.
 This natural greenhouse effect makes Earth habitable.
-The enhanced greenhouse effect from burning fossil fuels increases CO₂ concentration, absorbing more infrared radiation and contributing to global warming.
+The enhanced greenhouse effect occurs when burning fossil fuels raises CO₂ concentration, trapping more infrared radiation and contributing to global warming.

 A solar water heater absorbs 360 kJ from the Sun.
 Thirty-five per cent of this energy is transferred to 1.5 kg of water (specific heat capacity 4200 J kg⁻¹ °C⁻¹) initially at 30 °C. Calculate the final temperature.